riccio8/riccio8/README.md

 - **C++**: Developed various tools for **PE file analysis**, continuously enhancing and adding features.
 - **Golang**: Built a **CLI tool** for managing processes on Windows.
 - **Python**: Created tools for **network analysis** across different protocols.
+- **Rust**: For memory safety, embedded, performance and UI using slint
 - **Assembly**: Developed a **DLL breakpoint detector** as part of my reverse engineering studies, and for a lot of other Security related stuff.
 - AND MORE…